Below are questions that are frequently asked to NINDS Small Business Program staff.

 The IGNITE NOFOs are open to a wider array of applicant institutions and do not utilize small business set-aside funding.
 Projects from small businesses that fit under the IGNITE program are likely to fit under the scope of the NIH SBIR and STTR omnibus solicitations.
 Business applicants who are eligible for the Small Business Innovation Research (SBIR) and Small Business Technology Transfer (STTR) programs are strongly encouraged to take advantage of the congressionally mandated set-aside specifically for small businesses.

 I found a funding opportunity that fits my project, can NINDS fund it?

-Only Institutes and Centers listed as participating institutes on a funding opportunity announcement (FOA) can fund submissions to that FOA.
-If you do not see NINDS listed, check the expiration, affiliated notices, and whether the FOA has been re-issued.
+Only Institutes and Centers listed as participating institutes on a notice of funding opportunity (NOFO) can fund submissions to that NOFO.
+If you do not see NINDS listed, check the expiration, affiliated notices, and whether the NOFO has been re-issued.

 What should I consider if I am interested in a Fast-Track mechanism application?

 When considering the Fast-Track mechanism, applicants are encouraged to evaluate whether they are able to demonstrate clear go/no-go criteria for feasibility, whether Phase II plans will not be altered by outcomes in Phase I, and whether they can put forward a strong commercialization plan.
 Additional information about the fast track mechanism is available at how to apply application guide.